mettle/sendportal-docs/configuration-and-setup.md

 php artisan key:generate
 ```

-> Key generation can be run again, overwriting the previously set key.
-Doing so will invalidate any sessions or make any stored encrypted data inaccessible.
+> Although key generation can be run again, this will invalidate any sessions or make any stored encrypted data inaccessible.
 You should not generate a new key unless absolutely necessary.

 ### Base URL